hashicorp/packer/website/source/docs/extend/command.html.markdown

 ---
 layout: "docs"
 page_title: "Custom Command Development"
+description: |-
+  Packer Commands are the components of Packer that add functionality to the `packer` application.
+Packer comes with a set of commands out of the box, such as `build`.
+Commands are invoked as `packer <COMMAND>`.
+Custom commands allow you to add new commands to Packer to perhaps perform new functionality.
 ---

 # Custom Command Development

-Commands are the components of Packer that add functionality to the `packer` application.
+Packer Commands are the components of Packer that add functionality to the `packer` application.
 Packer comes with a set of commands out of the box, such as `build`.
 Commands are invoked as `packer <COMMAND>`.
 Custom commands allow you to add new commands to Packer to perhaps